sybrew/the-seo-framework/readme.txt

 [Migrate](https://theseoframework.com/?p=511) | [Setup](https://theseoframework.com/?p=2428) | [Improve](https://theseoframework.com/?p=2663) | [Extensions](https://theseoframework.com/extensions/) | [API](https://theseoframework.com/?p=82) | [Support](https://theseoframework.com/?p=3478) | [Privacy](https://theseoframework.com/?p=1701#pluginprivacyinformation)

-= We poured over 27&#160;000 hours into this plugin.
+= We poured over 27&#160;000 hours of love into this plugin.
 Here are the results: =

 * **It is brilliant.**
 The SEO Framework is an [expert system](https://en.wikipedia.org/wiki/Expert_system) for SEO.
 It is the only solution that can intelligently generate critical SEO meta tags in any language by reading your WordPress environment.
 This automation saves you a considerable amount of time that could be used to write more content or focus on other tasks.
 It also removes the need for advanced SEO knowledge.